-As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 36 comment cards which were in the main positive about the standard of care received.
-However some people stated that it was difficult to get an appointment at times.
+As part of our inspection we also asked for Care Quality Commission comment cards to be completed by patients prior to our inspection.
+We received 30 comment cards which were all positive about the standard of care received.
+Twenty-eight cards had only positive comments about the standard of care received.
+Two cards contained mixed feedback, positive about most aspects of care received but negative about appointment availability.

-We spoke with five patients during the inspection.
-All five patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+We spoke with seven patients during the inspection.
+All seven patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.